-We improve the fundamental security threshold of Proof-of-Stake (PoS) blockchain protocols, reflecting for the first time the positive effect of rounds with multiple honest leaders.
-Current analyses of the longest-chain rule in PoS blockchain protocols reduce consistency to the dynamics of an abstract, round-based block creation process that is determined by three probabilities:
+We improve the fundamental security threshold of eventual consensus Proof-of-Stake (PoS) blockchain protocols under longest-chain rule, reflecting for the first time the positive effect of rounds with concurrent honest leaders.
+Current analyses of these protocols reduce consistency to the dynamics of an abstract, round-based block creation process that is determined by three probabilities:

-- $p{\mathbb{A}}$ , the probability that a round has at least one adversarial leader; - $p{\rm h}$ , the probability that a round has a single honest leader; and - $p{\rm H}$ , the probability that a round has multiple, but honest, leaders.
+- $p_A$ , the probability that a round has at least one adversarial leader; - $p{\rm h}$ , the probability that a round has a single honest leader; and - $p{\rm H}$ , the probability that a round has multiple, but honest, leaders.